RamailoTech/msu_unlearningalgorithm/mu/algorithms/saliency_unlearning/Readme.md

     * Example:

 ## Usage

 To train the saliency unlearning algorithm to unlearn a specific concept or style from the Stable Diffusion model, use the `train.py` script located in the `scripts` directory.

-## Usage

-To train the erase_diff algorithm to unlearn a specific concept or style from the Stable Diffusion model, use the `train.py` script located in the `scripts` directory.

 **Step 1: Generate mask**